sqlxpert/stay-stopped-aws-rds-aurora/README.md

 You can keep an EC2 instance stopped as long as you want, but if you stop an RDS or Aurora database, AWS restarts it after 7 days.

-It's not possible to stop an RDS or Aurora database longer than 7 days, but this tool could be the next best thing; it automatically stops the database again.
+It's not possible to stop an RDS or Aurora database longer than 7 days, so this tool automatically stops the database again.

-It's for databases that you use sporadically, perhaps for development and testng.
+It's for databases you use sporadically, perhaps for development and testing.
 If it would cost too much to keep a database running all the time but take too long to re-create it, this tool might save you money, time, or both.

 ## Design

 The design is simple but robust:

 - There are no opt-in or opt-out tags to set.
-This tool only affects databases that _AWS_ is starting after they've been stopped for 7 days.
-It listens on the default EventBridge bus for [RDS-EVENT-0154](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#USER_Events.Messages.instance)
+This tool only affects databases that _AWS_ is starting after they've been stopped for 7 days:
+  [RDS-EVENT-0154](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#USER_Events.Messages.instance)
   (RDS)
   and
   [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#USER_Events.Messages.cluster)
   (Aurora).

-- Stopping stuff is an inherently idempotent operation: keep trying until it is stopped!
+- Stopping stuff is inherently idempotent: keep trying until it is stopped!
   Some well-intentioned Step Function solutions introduce an intermittent bug (a
   [race condition](https://en.wikipedia.org/wiki/Race_condition))
   by checking whether a database is ready _before_ trying to stop it.
 This tool intercepts expected, temporary errors and keeps trying every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.
-  In the meantime, event messages stay in the main SQS queue.

 - It's not enough to call `stop_db_instance` or `stop_db_cluster` and hope for the best.
 Unlike the typical "Hello, world!"-level AWS Lambda functions